SamHennessy/hlive/README.md

 # HLive
 HLive is a server-side WebSocket based dynamic template-less view layer for Go.

 HLive is a fantastic tool for creating complex and dynamic browser-based user interfaces for developers who want to keep all the logic in Go.

+All the power and data available on the backend with the responsive feel of a pure JavaScript solution.

 It's a great use case for admin interfaces and internal company tools.

 ## Notice

-<span style="color:darkgreen">**The first version of the API is under active development.
+**The first version of the API is under active development.
 Change is likely.
-Your feedback is welcome.**</span>
+Your feedback is welcome.**

 ## Table of contents